jhudson357/udemy-js-algos-data-structures/data-structures/doubly-linked-lists/notes.md

 *Insert*
 ** Adding a node in a Doubly Linked List by a certain position
-- If the index is less than zero or greater than or equal to the length return false
+- If the index is less than zero or greater than the length return false
 - If the index is 0, unshift
 - If the index is the same as the length, push
 - Use the get method to access the index -1